stlpublicradio/DroneOperationsManual/opsmanual.md

 The drone is equipped with a Zenmuse X4S camera.
 The camera can shoot 20 megapixel still images and 4K video at 60 FPS.

 The drone is dual-controller enabled.
-As mentioned in the _who_ section, this enables a photojournalist to operate the camera independently of the pilot-in-command.
+As mentioned in the _who_ section, this enables a Photojournalist to operate the camera independently of the PIC.

 While the operating temperatures and wind resistance are limits, the drone may experience degraded performance before reaching these conditions.
-It is the Pilot In Command's responsibility to determine when it is safe to fly.
+It is the PIC's responsibility to determine when it is safe to fly.

 <div style="page-break-after: always;"></div>

 ## Where and When

 FAA regulations impose a number of restrictions on where, when and how drones may operate.
 This is a summary.
-The Pilot In Command is responsible for knowing all regulations and ensuring they are complied with.
+The PIC is responsible for knowing all regulations and ensuring they are complied with.

 * Sunrise to sunset only.
 Civil twilight (30 minutes before sunrise to 30 minutes after sunset) with appropriate illumination.
 * 3 or more statute miles of visibility at your location.
 * Unaided visual-line-of-sight (VLOS) only.
-The Pilot In Command must be able to see the drone without the use of cameras or binoculars.
+The PIC must be able to see the drone without the use of cameras or binoculars.
 * No flight over unsheltered people.
 * Maximum altitude is 400 feet above ground level (AGL).
 Flying near a building or tower allows a higher ceiling.
 * No flying while flying (or riding, sometimes).
-Flying a drone while the pilot is in an aircraft is prohibited.
-Flying a drone while the pilot is in a land vehicle or boat is acceptable in "sparsely populated" areas.
+Flying a drone while the PIC is in an aircraft is prohibited.
+Flying a drone while the PIC is in a land vehicle or boat is acceptable in "sparsely populated" areas.
 * No flying near clouds.
 The drone must be 500 feet below clouds and 2,000 feet away horizontally.
 * Yield the right of way.
 Drones must yield to all other aircraft and are not allowed to interfere with the operation of another aircraft.